-Johnson County requires property owners to obtain an entrance permit prior to installing a new driveway entrance, removal and replacement of an existing entrance, or a temporary construction entrance.
+Johnson County requires property owners, in the unincorporated area, to obtain an entrance permit prior to installing a new driveway entrance, removal and replacement of an existing entrance, or a temporary construction entrance.

 Any unauthorized entrance or an entrance that has been constructed improperly can be removed by Johnson County Public Works.
 It is a code violation to install a new driveway without a permit and fines may be imposed.